anikakimme/HW04/README.md

     1. See output above
 1. Extra credit 2: making 500 valid comments (2 points)
     1. See output above
+1. Extra credit 4: making my bot create new submissions instead of new comments (2 points)
+    1. See `extracredit4.py`
+    1. This file shows that I created both self posts and link posts
 1. Extra credit 5: Creating 5 bots that all made 500 valid comments (2 points)
     1. See files in repository and the ouput for each additional bot below
 ```